 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This erotic romance, urban fantasy is a paperback edition was published by Ballantine Books on March 15, 2005 and has 348 pages.
+erotic romance, urban fantasy in Paperback edition that was published by Ballantine Books on March 15, 2005 and has 348 pages.